 Astrocytomas are tumors that start in glial cells called astrocytes.
 About 2 out of 10 brain tumors are astrocytomas.

 These tumors start in brain glial cells called oligodendrocytes.
-These tumors tend to grow slowly, but like astrocytomas, most of them can grow into (infiltrate) nearby brain tissue and cannot be removed completely by surgery.
+These are grade II tumors that tend to grow slowly, but most of them can grow into (infiltrate) nearby brain tissue and can't be removed completely by surgery.
 Oligodendrogliomas sometimes spread along the CSF pathways but rarely spread outside the brain or spinal cord.
 As with astrocytomas, they can become more aggressive over time.
-Very aggressive forms of these tumors are known as anaplastic oligodendrogliomas.
-Only about 2% of brain tumors are oligodendrogliomas.
+Very aggressive (grade III) forms of these tumors are known as anaplastic oligodendrogliomas.
+Only about 1% to 2% of brain tumors are oligodendrogliomas.

-These tumors arise from ependymal cells, which line the ventricles.
-They can range from fairly low-grade (less aggressive) tumors to higher grade ones, which are called anaplastic ependymomas.
+These tumors start in ependymal cells, and typically grow in the ventricles or spinal cord in adults.
+They can range from fairly low-grade (grade II) tumors to higher grade (grade III) tumors, which are called anaplastic ependymomas.
 Only about 2% of brain tumors are ependymomas.

-Ependymomas are more likely to spread along the CSF pathways than other gliomas but do not spread outside the brain or spinal cord.
-Ependymomas may block the exit of CSF from the ventricles, causing the ventricles to become very large – a condition called hydrocephalus.
+Ependymomas are more likely to spread along the cerebrospinal fluid (CSF) pathways than other gliomas but do not spread outside the brain or spinal cord.
+These tumors may block the flow of CSF from the ventricles, causing the ventricles to become very large – a condition called hydrocephalus.

 The risk of these tumors increases with age.
 They occur about twice as often in women.
 Sometimes these tumors run in families, especially in those with neurofibromatosis, a syndrome in which people develop many benign tumors of nerve tissue.